 The pool of typical milestones will vary depending upon the industry and the scope of the project, but here is a representative sample of some of the common milestones to consider for your next project:

-Target the use of these typical milestones in your project planning to ensure that these important events do not go unnoticed in dust in the pursuit of loftier and higher profile milestones, such as the rollout of the final product or demonstration to the major stakeholders.
+Target the use of these typical milestones in your project planning to ensure that these important events do not go unnoticed while pursuing loftier and higher profile milestones, such as the rollout of the final product or demonstration to the major stakeholders.
 The use of these well placed intermediate milestones will help the project stay on track and prepare your team for the adrenaline rush of seeing the final milestone achieved.